 It was not long ago that bleeding and clotting disorders often resulted in early death.
 The HTC has made significant advances in the treatment of a disorder that previously crippled joints and prevented patients from attending school, maintaining employment and living a normal life.
 The HTC has expanded in recent years to provide specialized research and care for patients with pediatric stroke in addition to those with hemophilia and thrombosis.
 In April 2012, the HTC entered into a contractual relationship with Children's Hospital Colorado and its Center for Cancer and Bleeding Disorders (CCBD) to manage the clinic portion of the HTC.
 This alliance offers patients research, experience and resources from the region's top institutions of learning and patient care.

-The UCHTC has become an international leader in the development and implementation of treatments that have radically improved the quality of life for people living with bleeding disorders, and our hope for the future is that the development of gene therapy will free people with bleeding disorders from the need for continuous treatment.
-Until that time the services and programs provided at the Center will allow people with bleeding disorders to live more healthy and active lives.
+Our hope for the future is that the development of gene therapy will free people with bleeding disorders from the need for continuous treatment.
+Until that time, the HTC will continue as an international leader in the development and implementation of treatments for those living with bleeding disorders.
+We at the HTC strive to provide top quality services, programs, and research that will allow those affected to live more healthy and active lives.

 Hemophilia Treatment Centers throughout the country have made great strides from years past and become vital resources for patients.
 The following videos have insight into how HTCs have made a difference in the life of those with hemophilia and bleeding disorders.